 Drivers typically take their eyes off the roadway for an average of four out of six seconds when texting.
 Travelling at 89 km/h, a driver texting for 6 seconds is looking at the phone for 4.6 seconds of that time.
 They travel the distance of a football field without their eyes on the road.

 The dangers of mobile phone use whilst driving, and in particular texting and driving, are well known.
 Even so, it is alarming how often we witness this behaviour.
 How often have you noticed that the vehicle in front is slow to take off at lights because the driver is not paying attention and texting?
 When following behind a vehicle how often have you noticed it drifting from side to side because the driver is texting?
 Have you seen drivers with a phone in their hand while holding the steering wheel or looking down at their lap whilst driving?
 It happens too often.
 And even if you have only seen it once, you have seen it once too often.

 We all need to be aware of the dangers of texting and driving, not engage in this behaviour and to encourage others not to do so.
 There is a need to spread the message of the danger associated with texting and driving.
 The following video is a very graphic yet very effective means of spreading the message that was used in Japan – http://themetapicture.com/everyone-in-the-theater/

-For more information telephone either Peter Burt or Clara Davies, specialist TAC Claims Lawyers of Burt & Davies, Level 11, 451 Little Bourke Street, Melbourne.
-They are both Accredited Personal Injury Lawyers who practice exclusively in transport accident compensation & TAC claims.
+For more information telephone either Peter Burt or Clara Davies, specialist TAC Claims Lawyers.
+Both are Accredited Personal Injury Lawyers.
+They practice exclusively in transport accident compensation & TAC claims.